samualon/digital-garden/content/School/Strategic IP management/IP licensing.md

 ![[Trade-off IP licensing.png]]
 # Components
 A licensing deal consists of four components:
-1. Scope and payments
+1. Scope
+2. Payments
-2. Obligations of licensor and licensee
+3. Obligations of licensor and licensee
-3. Duration and termination
+4. Duration and termination
 ## Scope
 Multiple options:
 - Exclusive or non-exclusive license?